Communicators lack strategy

 Read our latest (2018) Inside Insight Report.

-If you are interested in talking to one of our experienced consultants about how we can help you develop your career in internal communications, or hire the best talent into your existing internal communications team, please call Sara Tehrani for permanent opportunities or Andy Macleod for interim opportunities.
+If you are interested in talking to one of our experienced consultants about how we can help you develop your career in internal communications, or hire the best talent into your existing internal communications team, please call Sara Tehrani for permanent opportunities or Matthew Gibbs for interim opportunities.